 Definition: Percentage of children ages 3-4 who are enrolled in nursery school, preschool or kindergarten

 For many, the path to higher educational attainment starts with early childhood education.
-There is strong evidence that early childhood education leads not only to higher educational attainment but also contributes to better health and promotes health equity.
-Children who attend early childhood education typically have reduced special education use, teen births and crime, improved standardized test scores and increased high school graduation.
+Evidence shows that early along with higher educational attainment, early childhood education contributes to better health and promotes health equity.
+Typically, children who attend early childhood education programs have reduced rates of teen births and teen crime, improved standardized test scores and increased high school graduation rates.

-The percentage of children ages 3-4 who enroll in early childhood education is higher among:
+The percentage of children ages 3-4 enrolled in early childhood education is higher among:

 Strategies to increase enrollment in early childhood education include:

-The Community Preventive Services Task Force recommends implementing high-quality center-based early childhood education programs.
-These programs promote health equity and are associated with narrower educational achievement gaps, especially for children in low-income or racial and ethnic minority communities.
+The Community Preventive Services Task Force recommends implementing high-quality, center-based early childhood education programs.
+These programs promote health equity and are associated with narrower educational achievement gaps, especially for children in low-income or racial/ethnic minority communities.
+For example, Head Start programs are federally-funded services that promote school readiness in children from low-income families.
+Children participating in Head Start programs are more likely to pursue and complete higher education.

-Healthy People 2030 has a goal to increase the proportion of children who participate in high-quality early childhood education programs.
+Healthy People 2030 has an objective to increase the proportion of children who participate in high-quality early childhood education programs.

 Hahn, Robert A., W. Steven Barnett, John A. Knopf, Benedict I. Truman, Robert L. Johnson, Jonathan E. Fielding, Carles Muntaner, Camara Phyllis Jones, Mindy T. Fullilove, and Pete C. Hunt.
 “Early Childhood Education to Promote Health Equity: A Community Guide Systematic Review.”
 Journal of Public Health Management and Practice 22, no. 5 (2016): E1–8. https://doi.org/10.1097/PHH.0000000000000378.